ssvaidyanathan/apigee-trireme-finder/README.md

 ## Steps
 - Run `npm install` to install the dependencies
 - Run `node trireme_proxy_finder.js` and provide the Apigee Management Server Host, Apigee org, username and password
-- Should list the Proxies and the Revision that contains Trireme code
+- Should list the Proxies and the Revision that uses Trireme code